Keeping Alive Tradition #4: Glamorgan Sausages (Vegetarian)

 Cost: None of the ingredients are themselves particularly expensive and since this recipe should serve a group of four I think you’ll agree that this is rather good value for money.
 Indeed, the cost of eight of these divine beauties should be around £2 – far cheaper and healthier than any good quality meat sausage you’ll find.

-82 thoughts on “Keeping Alive Tradition #4: Glamorgan Sausages (Vegetarian)
+84 replies on “Keeping Alive Tradition #4: Glamorgan Sausages (Vegetarian)”

 These look delicious and perfect for my vegetarian son.
 My daughter-in-law has developed a wonderful veggie fry up recipe for him using purchased veggie sausage – we will both want to try this for sure.
 Also nice to note lots of traditional dishes rely on simple flavor combinations.